GalSim-developers/GalSim/INSTALL.md

 If you want to use the system python, or some other version, then the fink python installations will not work.
-You will need to manually install numpy, pyFits, pyYaml and nose, for example using easy_install, with your chosen Python.
+You will need to manually install NumPy, PyFITS, PyYAML and nose, for example using easy_install, with your chosen Python.

 For the system python, you can use fink for Boost, but you will want a